router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iSend.md

 string asmAddress;
 ```

-It can be acheived by adding following function in your contract:
+It can be achieved by adding following function in your contract:

 ```javascript
 function getRequestMetadata(